haddocking/haddock3/docs/INSTALL.md

 By the end of the above commands, you should be back to the `haddock3` main folder.

+Before continuing with the installation of HADDOCK3, make sure to properly [install CNS](CNS.md).
+If you have installed a previous version of HADDOCK, you may already have a suitable version of CNS.
+Please do [check your CNS installation](CNS.md#5-Check-installation) before proceeding.

 ## 2 Create a virtual environment with Python 3.9+ and install dependencies: